Stephanie-Ash/jewellery-art/README.md

 #### The Admin Panel

-* The admin panel gives the store owner further control over the site and allows them to access to model objects not available elsewhere, particularly the orders.
+* The admin panel gives the store owner further control over the site and allows them access to model objects not available elsewhere, particularly the orders.

 ### Possible Future Features